sebrast/academic-kickstart/content/authors/admin/_index.md

 I am a PhD candidate in Economics at the European University Institute in Florence.
 My advisors are Evi Pappa and Leonardo Melosi.

-During my PhD, I visited the University of California at Berkely and have been a PhD Trainee in the Monetary Policy Strategy Division at the European Central Bank.
+During my PhD, I visited the University of California at Berkeley and have been a PhD Trainee in the Monetary Policy Strategy Division at the European Central Bank.

 My research interests include macroeconomics, monetary policy and applied macroeconometrics.